-We are a community of parents, carers, teachers, principals, school support staff and citizens, working together to speak up and demand proper and fair funding for public schools.
+We are a community of parents, carers, teachers, principals, school support staff, librarians and citizens, working together to speak up and demand proper and fair funding for public schools.
 We support the more than 2.6 million young people educated in our public schools to learn and achieve their best.
+In addition to tens of thousands of signed-up supporters, we are also supported by the organisations listed below.

 About the issue